 The Court will conduct a two-step analysis when determining whether evidence should be suppressed under Franks.
 First, the Court will determine whether the officer had a good-faith reason to believe that the witness was reliable.
 If it is shown that the witness, in fact, is unreliable, then the Court will review the warrant application again.
 The Court will determine whether the application, with the informant’s information removed, still contains information which would have justified issuing the warrant.
 If other information in the application justifies the issuance of a warrant then the seizure of evidence will be upheld.
 If, however, the redacted application does not justify the issuance of a warrant then the evidence will be suppressed.

 Cases which involve confidential informants are very fact specific.
 How the Court will rule in any given instance will depend on the particulars of the case.
 It is, therefore, crucial that you retain an attorney who is experienced in such matters.

 A Laredo criminal defense lawyer can assist with challenging the use of a confidential informant

 An experienced attorney will understands the steps which need to be taken in order to challenge the use of a confidential informant.
 These steps will include an investigation into the informant’s background, an independent analysis of other instances in which the informant has testified in Court, and more.
-Joey Tellez is a Laredo drug charge lawyer who handles cases in both state and Federal Court.
+Joey Tellez is a Laredo drug charge lawyer who handles such cases.
 Our office prides itself on providing the highest level of service and we are ready to assist you.
 Contact us today.
 We serve much of south Texas.